ubernostrum/interviewer-hell/fizzbuzz/README.rst

 FizzBuzz solver, and you can invoke its ``make_fizzbuzz()`` function with a dictionary mapping integers to the strings which should be printed on multiples of those integers.

+Also, since an original justification of FizzBuzz was to test whether candidates could write a ``for`` loop, buth solutions presented here avoid the ``for`` keyword, and in fact avoid all use of Python loop constructs.